tarwn/lessthandot-hugo/blogs/content/posts/2013-10-08-angularjs-vs-knockout-data-binding-2.md

 ## Angular Binding

 Angular allows you to easily bind to any variables or functions on the scope object, without any extra properties or JavaScript functions.
-A binding can be in the form of an HTML attribute, like ng-model, or in the form of {{ property }}, which evaluates it&#8217;s contents and can be used to output to either the screen or as part of an HTML attribute.
+A binding can be in the form of an HTML attribute, like ng-model, or in the form of {{ property }}, which evaluates it's contents and can be used to output to either the screen or as part of an HTML attribute.

 ### Angular Binding Example